Employee engagement has become an increasingly popular topic among HR and C-level leaders.

 Collecting specific, real-time employee feedback can help you make quick and smart decisions.
 But frequent requests can be annoying – especially when no action is taken.
 Be respectful of your employees’ time by choosing questions that capture actionable data.
 And be sure to follow up on the results!

-Looking for new ideas to improve employee engagement?
-Ask your employees.
+The quickest way to see improved employee engagement is by asking your employees.
+Yes, it's that simple sometimes.
 Generate ideas and strategies by conducting an employee focus group.
-Focus groups can help you compile diverse thoughts and perspectives at once and boost action plans in an authentic way.
+Focus groups can help you compile diverse thoughts and perspectives at once and authentically boost action plans.

 These employees are your biggest lever for impact.
 Their middle-of-the-road opinions are often the easiest to influence.
 Boost confidence in your neutral or favorable employees to create strong internal advocates.
 They can motivate less engaged coworkers and champion employee engagement within your organization.

-Presenting organization-wide results is important.
-But in order to impact change at the local level, you need to empower your managers to drive engagement.
+Presenting organization-wide results is essential.
+But to impact change at the local level, you need to empower your managers to drive engagement.
 Equip your people leaders to review, analyze, and discuss results within their teams.
 Coach them to follow up with employees and continue the feedback loop with their teams.

 Employee engagement and performance are inextricably linked.
 Successful employees are more engaged – and engaged employees are more successful.